zxhycxq/reactjs-zh/Docs/forms.md

 Since the `value` attribute is set on our form element, the displayed value will always be `this.state.value`, making the React state the source of truth.
 Since `handleChange` runs on every keystroke to update the React state, the displayed value will update as the user types.

 With a controlled component, every state mutation will have an associated handler function.
-This makes it straightforward to modify or validate user input.
-For example, if we wanted to enforce that names are written with all uppercase letters, we could write `handleChange` as:
+This makes it straightforward to modify or validate user input. 例如：, if we wanted to enforce that names are written with all uppercase letters, we could write `handleChange` as:

 ```javascript{2}
 handleChange(event) {